cse130-assignments/05-classes/README.md

 ```

 Make sure that you get this result.
+Otherwise, take a look at the code of`prop_build`,
+figure out what behavior it expect to see
-Otherwise, debug your `build` function.
+and then debug your `build` function.

 ### (10 points): Contains